dayanacavalcante/Obesity-Estimate/README.md

 Analyzing the Age column with the function _value_counts()_, I saw that there are no such discrepant ages to be removed.
 I also analyzed the Weight column and did not see values that justified delete.
 ### _Regression_

 In the first predictive method of the project the Linear Regression algorithm was applied to make the model for predicting the level of Body Mass Index according to Weight.
-I chose the Weight column because the _Heatmap_ chart showed a strong relationship between the variables.
+It seems obvious to choose the Weight variable to create the Linear Regression model for the Body Mass Index, but I chose it due to the strong relationship, through the _Heatmap_ chart, and to analyze the OLS Regression Results.

 The model created was:
 ```